qchenevier/MBA_memoire/doc/action_organization.md

 Prepare for tougher, 360-degree competition: coming from thousands of small players in the largest marketplaces and ecosystems, such as small Chinese manufacturers on Alibaba.
 These small enterprises have the advantage of being "born digital."

+Innovation presents great challenges to executives in the communications, information, media, and entertainment (CIME) industries [@Gimpel2012].

 #### Increasing pace of innovation

 The digital frontier is uncharted territory and the biggest risk of all is being disrupted while sitting on the sidelines [@Manyika2015].